zaratanDotWorld/choreWheel/docs/tools/chores.rst

   Three housemates work together to help dredge the basement of water, and want recognition for their efforts.
   There is a chore, `Backyard Tidy`, which has accumulated 60 points, but in the opinion of the house, could easily be skipped.
   The three housemates claim `Backyard Tidy` and split the points amongst themselves.
-  A temporary suspension of regular rules allows an extraordinary circumstance to be handled smoothly.
+  A temporary suspension of regular rules allows a unique circumstance to be handled smoothly.

 Splitting Up Complex Chores
   The house finds that a current chore, `Kitchen (heavy)` is prohibitively difficult.